Create a second room

 Hint

-Set up the tooltip for the exit
+Set up the tooltip for the exit:

-When you put the mouse over the exit, you want the tooltip in the UI to tell
+When you put the mouse over the exit, you want the tooltip in the UI to tell you what object your mouse is over.

-put “Exit to pub”, and under
+Tooltip Name, put “Exit to pub”, and, under Default Action, put “use”.

-Set the destination scene for the exit
+Set the destination scene for the exit:

 this will take you to a file explorer where you can choose the room you want